simonwongwong/TorontoBicycleCrimes/index.md

 ![recovery stats](plots/recovery.png)

 If you want to have a chance of getting your bike back after it's stolen, please register your bike with the Toronto Police [here](https://www.torontopolice.on.ca/bike/).
 Your serial number can typically be found on the bottom of your bike, under the [bottom bracket shell](https://www.google.ca/search?q=bottom+bracket+shell).
 Hopefully Toronto might get something like [Project 529](https://project529.com/garage) where victims can post an alert to fellow cyclists to look out for stolen bikes.

+To secure your bike better, consider getting a U-Lock, they are way sturdier than cable locks and are worth it keep your bike safe.
+Sheldon Brown has a great [webpage on lock-strategy](https://www.sheldonbrown.com/lock-strategy.html).
+GCN has a [very good video as well](https://www.youtube.com/watch?v=IXNASUSivqg).